Madkabase/YOLO11-Computer-Vision-App/README.md

 ```

 If you see deprecation warnings about `use_column_width`, these have been fixed in the latest version by using `use_container_width` instead.

+If your webcam isn't detected:
+1. Make sure it's properly connected and not in use by another application
+2. Try restarting your computer
+3. Check if your browser has permission to access the webcam